ostracod/tractor/languageDocumentation/memory.md

 Tractor can store values in two memory regions:

-* RAM, which contains the stack
+* RAM, which contains the stack and the heap
 * The "fixed data region", which may be non-volatile on certain target platforms

 RAM is mutable, while the fixed data region is immutable.
 Examples of fixed data regions include the following: